 Information was re-released to counties by DSH on August 29, 2024, to provide another opportunity for counties to apply for funding.
-The deadline for counties to submit an LOI to enter into a contract effective January 1, 2025, is September 30, 2024.
-To enter into a contract effective July 1, 2024, counties must submit an LOI by December 31, 2024.
-DSH will monitor progress and provide an update in the 2025-26 May Revision.
+The deadline for counties to submit an LOI to enter into a contract effective January 1, 2025, was September 30, 2024.
+To enter into a contract effective July 1, 2025, counties must have submitted an LOI by December 31, 2024, however, DSH did not receive additional LOIs by the September and December 2024 deadlines.